So what are the advantages or disadvantages of either type of tile?

-Solid wood deck tiles on the other hand have two or three solid wood bearers on the underside of the tiles to which the top wood slats are screwed.
-But if these tiles are laid directly on a solid surface such as concrete in an outdoor flooring application, not only is there an issue with them remaining in contact with water for extended periods, but they can restrict the flow of water under the tiles, depending on the configuration in which they are laid.
+Solid wood structural deck tiles on the other hand have two or three solid wood bearers on the underside of the tiles to which the top wood slats are screwed.
+But if these structural tiles are laid directly on a solid surface such as concrete in an outdoor flooring application, not only is there an issue with them remaining in contact with water for extended periods, but they can restrict the flow of water under the tiles, depending on the configuration in which they are laid.

 The easiest way to overcome this issue is by using special plastic spacers on the corner of each tile.
 Low cost, fixed height plastic spacers are available which raise the tile approximately 1/2″ to 3/4″ off the surface and have inbuilt tabs on the top of the spacer to provide fixed spacing between the tiles.
-But because the tiles do not have any interlocking mechanism, it is essential that tiles used in such an application are installed in locations where there is a boundary wall around all four sides of the area being covered, to prevent the tiles from moving.
+But because the structural tiles do not have any interlocking mechanism, it is essential that tiles used in such an application are installed in locations where there is a boundary wall around all four sides of the area being covered, to prevent the tiles from moving.

-One of the most common uses for structural wood tiles however is in conjunction with pedestal paver systems using adjustable height pedestals.
+One of the most common uses for wood structural deck tiles however is in conjunction with pedestal paver systems using adjustable height pedestals.
 This allows the tiles to be successfully installed over a sloping or uneven surface.
 The pedestals can be adjusted by screwing them up or down to create a perfectly horizontal surface, which would be difficult or expensive to achieve by other more conventional methods.